-I'm an interview coach based in Melbourne, Australia with over twenty years of experience with interview training.
+I'm an interview coach based in Melbourne, Australia with over 25 years of experience with interview training.
 I help people prepare for behavioural interviews.
 Also as a psychologist, I ensure people cultivate the right mindset for achieving peak performance.

 Additionally, I train hiring managers in the design and conduct of behavioural interviews - which tends to be regarded as best-practice interview technique across both public sector government departments and also the larger private sector corporations.
 So I understand what recruitment hiring managers are looking for.

 Please feel free to contact me with any questions on 0430 972 578 (I'm located in the eastern suburbs of Melbourne).
 The fee for a 75 minute online intensive coaching session is $198 (incl gst).

 Gain balanced feedback from your interview coachIn an interview coaching session, you gain the opportunity to rehearse and practice for your interview.
-An experienced and professional interview coach will provide you with feedback on your responses to possible / likely interview questions.
+An experienced and professional interview coach will provide you with feedback on your responses to possible interview questions.

-The feedback should be balanced, in terms of both helping you to better appreciate your strengths, as well as guiding you in improving some responses that may nor be properly answering interview questions.
+The feedback should be balanced, in terms of both helping you to appreciate your strengths - and also helping you to improve some answers or examples that may not be working.

 Three different interview coaching case studies ....